 - Caseworker or outreach officer

-Our training focuses on equipping you with the confidence, skills, and professional knowledge to make a difference in the lives of young people.
-HIE also provides ongoing support for graduates seeking employment or further study through our Learner Support Services.
+Our training focuses on giving you the confidence, skills, and professional knowledge to make a difference in the lives of young people.
+Hader also provides ongoing support for graduates seeking employment or further study through our Learner Support team.

 Before enrolling, review the tuition fees, payment plans, and support options available.
-At HIE, we provide flexible payment arrangements and recognition of prior learning (RPL) opportunities to make study more accessible.
+At Hader, we offer flexible payment arrangements and recognition of prior learning (RPL) opportunities to make study more accessible.

-We also offer personalised learner support — from study planning to mental health resources, ensuring you can stay on track throughout your course.
+We also provide personalised learner support, from study planning to wellbeing resources, so you can stay on track throughout your course.

 When choosing your Certificate IV in Youth Work online: